ElectronicControlsDesign/LoginDialog/README.md

 Since languages may translate into longer and shorter text for "Username" and "Password", the dialog must adjust for this.
 Right justify labels to account for this difference.

-The dialog is fixed in size at runtime but must display on a wide range of display sizes.
+The dialog must display on a wide range of display sizes.

 The dialog will be reused in multiple applications.
 To help with this, modularizing the dialog is important.
 Lack of modularity will carefully scrutinized.